 - Consultants (both natural and legal persons) or suppliers to which the Controller may delegate tasks for performing various outsourced activities.

-- Cloud service providers of the Noovle group and TradeLab, such as Google, SAP® and Salesforce, on whose systems, within the European Union, data may be stored.
+- Cloud service providers of the Noovle and TradeLab, such as Google, SAP® and Salesforce, on whose systems, within the European Union, data may be stored.

 - Potential other users, where, under current legal and/or contractual regulations, there is a disclosure duty, in compliance with the provisions under current legislation.